jw-mans/jw-mans/README.md

 # 💫 About Me:
-Hi!
-I’m Daniel — a computer science and mathematics student passionate about building intelligent systems and robust backend architectures.
+A computer science and mathematics student passionate about building intelligent systems and robust backend architectures.
 On GitHub, I explore the intersection of machine learning, distributed computing, and software engineering, turning complex mathematical ideas into practical, efficient code.

 ## 🌐 Socials: